BenCouwberghs/timeless_songs_frontend/README.md

-# Timeless Songs - Frontend
+# Timeless Songs - Front end
 ## Description
 Welcome to our project.
 This is a web app on which you can look up bands, see the songs they've made and more.